enthought/envisage/docs/source/message_of_the_day.rst

       """

-      # The Ids of the extension points that this plugin offers.
+      # The IDs of the extension points that this plugin offers.
       MESSAGES = 'acme.motd.messages'

-      # The Ids of the extension points that this plugin contributes to.
+      # The IDs of the extension points that this plugin contributes to.
       SERVICE_OFFERS = 'enthought.envisage.service_offers'

       #### 'IPlugin' interface ##################################################